-Under the theme Investing in biodiversity for people and planet, the UN Biodiversity Conference will convene representatives from more than 190 countries to step up efforts to halt the biodiversity loss and protect the ecosystems that support the livelihoods of billions.
+Under the theme Investing in biodiversity for people and planet, representatives of more than 190 countries are meeting in the UN Biodiversity Conference to step up efforts to halt the biodiversity loss and protect the ecosystems that support the livelihoods of billions.

 IUCN's key messages